hyundai-robotics/doc-modbus/2-serial-communication-setting/1-serial-cable-connect.md

-﻿# 2.1 시리얼 케이블 연결
+﻿# 2.1 Connecting the Serial Cable

-시리얼 케이블은 하기의 그림과 같이 COM2 포트에 직접 연결합니다.
+Connect the serial cable directly to the COM2 port, as shown in the figure below.

 ![](../_assets/image7.jpeg)